atenghamn/high-low-card-game/README.md

 https://unsplash.com/license

 ### TODOS
-[] Write a switch to decide wich if a point is give [x] Create a global variabel for points
+- [ ] Write a switch to decide wich if a point is give
+- [x] Create a global variabel for points
-[] Fix "Draw card" button
+- [ ] Fix "Draw card" button
+- [ ] Write a seperate function to parse and convert cardvalue